csswizardry/csswizardry.github.com/_posts/2018-10-27-three-types-of-performance-testing.md

 web—you have no idea who is turning up to the site, what their context is, what hardware, software, or infrastructure they’re using, or anything.

-Now, we sit back and conduct _Passive_ tests to gather data over time and asses the situation: can we spot patterns?
+Now, we sit back and conduct _Passive_ tests to gather data over time and assess the situation: can we spot patterns?
 Do certain browsers or geographic locales suffer more than others?
 Do changes in performance correlate to changes in business metrics?